From Sesame to You!

 Share at School

-Here’s a peek at the learning inside Everyday Animals.
+Here’s a look at the learning inside Let’s Go!

 Videos & Games

-This writing activity reinforces school learning at home.
+This singing activity reinforces school learning at home.

-Share your child’s guide and pocket pet to connect the learning back to school!
+Share your child’s picture and song to connect the learning back to school!

 Sesame Family is brought to you by Sesame Workshop to help you stay connected to your child's learning at school.
 In partnership Teaching Strategies, LLC, Sesame Family links you to your child's teacher.
 This all-in-one mobile experience helps you and your child explore teacher-selected preschool topics through media, hands-on activities, and parent supports.